-Theoretical and practical foundations to empower visionary leaders with the required innovative technologystorytelling/digital communications based digital knowledge/skills required to thrive in a variety of organizations (K-12 schools, for and/or non-profit organizations, universities, libraries, museums, etc.) and help leaders bridge the/their digital divide locally, statewide, nationally and globally.
+Theoretical and practical foundations to empower visionary leaders with the required innovative technologybased digital storytelling/digital communications knowledge/skills required to thrive in a variety of organizations (K-12 schools, for and/or non-profit organizations, universities, libraries, museums, etc.) and help leaders bridge the/their digital divide locally, state-wide, nationally and globally.